 Separating one’s financial lives

 One of the first steps to take for establishing proper accounting controls on your business is to separate your personal life from your business life.
 This is often difficult early, as many entrepreneurs start by operating the business as an extension of their personal identity.
-That is natural and expected, but as early as feasible, you should make a clear division between money inside the business and money outside the business.
+That is natural and expected, but as early as is feasible, you should make a clear division between money inside the business and money outside the business.

 This has a few benefits:

-One of the easiest ways for creditors of a company, or others with claims against it, to “pierce the corporate veil” is to demonstrate that the company was not a bonafide business but rather treated like just a separate pocket for the entrepreneur.
-“Piercing the corporate veil” is legal jargon for voiding the presumption of that the liabilities of the corporation rest solely with the corporation and not its owners.
+One of the easiest ways for creditors of a company, or others with claims against it, to “pierce the corporate veil” is to demonstrate that the company was not a bonafide business but rather treated like a separate pocket for the entrepreneur.
+“Piercing the corporate veil” is legal jargon for voiding the presumption that the liabilities of the corporation rest solely with the corporation and not its owners.
 As the owner of a company, you urgently want to avoid this happening.

 Paying personal expenses out of the corporate accounts or corporate expenses out of your personal accounts tends to demonstrate that the company is just a fiction.
 Since entrepreneurs who incorporate want (and should benefit from) the limitation on liability offered by incorporation, they should be careful to maintain the distinction.

 Additionally, it is just operationally easier if your business transactions and personal transactions stay in separate accounts.
 You have no particular obligation to keep accurate books for yourself, but you do for your business.
-If every transaction on a credit card is known to be business-related, that makes your bookkeeping easier; if you know with certainty that none are business-related, then you can throw away that statement without consequence for the business.
+If every transaction on a credit card is known to be business related, that makes your bookkeeping easier; if you know with certainty that none are business related, then you can throw away that statement without consequence for the business.